substrait-io/substrait-java/examples/substrait-spark/README.md

 The [`SparkConsumeSubstrait`](./app/src/main/java/io/substrait/examples/SparkConsumeSubstrait.java) code shows how to load this file, and most importantly how to convert it to a Spark engine plan to execute

-Loading the binary protobuf file is the reverse of the writing process (in the code the file name comes from a command line argument, here we're showing the hardcode file name )
+Loading the binary protobuf file is the reverse of the writing process (in the code the file name comes from a command line argument, here we're showing the hardcoded file name )

 ```java
       byte[] buffer = Files.readAllBytes(Paths.get("spark_sql_substrait.plan"));